Jane Kiggundu: Family

-In 1988, Jane married Patrick Kiggundu, a Ugandan attorney, who at one time served as the Corporate Secretary of the New Vision Group, and was a Member of Parliament for Kyotera Constituency.
+In 1988, she married Patrick Kiggundu, a Ugandan attorney, who at one time served as the company secretary of the New Vision Group, and was a Member of Parliament for Kyotera Constituency.
 They had three children together.
 Patrick fathered another four children with other partners.

-Patrick died in August 2013, after spending 15 years in a wheelchair, following injuries sustained in an automobile accident which occurred June 1998.
+Patrick died in August 2013, after spending 15 years in a wheelchair, following injuries sustained in an automobile accident which occurred in June 1998.